chhaymatt/employeeCreator/README.md

 ### 26/02/2023 - Testing and documentation

+-   Update README
 -   Move ContractTypesEnum and WorkTypesEnum into their own files
 -   Add Java Faker to create fake employees for testing
--   Add unit tests in EmployeeService
+-   Add unit tests in EmployeeService class
--   Show only warnings in console
+-   Show only warnings in back
--   Update README
+-   Add unit tests in EmployeeAPI, InlineButtons, NotFound components

 ---